 human race.

-Rice (Oryza sativa L.) ranks among the most significant cereals in the world as it is one of the staples of food of most nations, and it is the source of food and nutritional security (Nitesh Bhukal, Ram Singh, & Naresh Mehta, 2015).
-The abiotic conditions that can lead to the decrease of the productive potential of rice are unfavorable environmental conditions, and the biotic ones are the different diseases that afflict the crop (Datta et al., 2012; Pandey & Shukla, 2015; Zhu, 2016).
-Over 70 microorganisms that cause the disease in various developmental stages can not only impact the yield of rice; they can also lead to the decrease in productivity and quality of grain (Ke, Deng, & Wang, 2017; Zhang, Hector Jr, Guo, Liu, & Qi, 2019) and also contribute to the reduction of productivity and grain quality (Chen, Zhang, Zeb, & Nanehkaran, 2021; Pathania et al., 2022; Scheuermann & Nesi, 2021).
-Sheath Blight is one of the most significant fungal diseases in the cultivation of rice, causing huge losses, more serious tillering to harvest, weakening the stem, high lodging, and losses of the yield (Ghosh, Sen, Chakraborty, & Das, 2016; Rajbir Singh, 2016).
-The etiological agent is the fungus Rhizoctonia solani Kühn (Srinivasachary, Willocquet, & Savary, 2011).
+Rice (Oryza sativa L.) ranks among the most significant cereals in the world as it is one of the staples of food of most nations, and it is the source of food and nutritional security ().
+The abiotic conditions that can lead to the decrease of the productive potential of rice are unfavorable environmental conditions, and the biotic ones are the different diseases that afflict the crop (Datta et al., 2012; Pandey & Shukla, 2015; Zhu, 2016; Kasniya et ., 2022a).
+Over 70 microorganisms that cause the disease in various developmental stages can not only impact the yield of rice; they can also lead to the decrease in productivity and quality of grain (Ke, Deng, & Wang, 2017; Zhang, Hector Jr, Guo, Liu, & Qi, 2019; Kasniya et al., 2022b) and also contribute to the reduction of productivity and grain quality (Chenet al., 2021; Pathania et al., 2022; Scheuermann & Nesi, 2021).
+Sheath Blight is one of the most significant fungal diseases in the cultivation of rice, causing huge losses, more serious tillering to harvest, weakening the stem, high lodging, and losses of the yield (Ghoshet., 2016; Singh, 2016).
+The etiological agent is the fungus Rhizoctonia solani Kühn (Srinivasachary et al., 2011).

-The disease can infect rice plants at all stages of growth, from pre- and post-emergence, through the seedling, tillering, flowering, and harvesting stages (Kokkrua, Ismail, Mazlan, & Dethoup, 2020; Raghu et al., 2020).
-The pathogen spreads mainly through resistant structures, which are sclerotia, that survive for many years in the soil and in the remains of host plants, disseminated through irrigation water and soil disturbance (Dethoup, Auamcharoen, Jantasorn, & Niphon, 2022; Wu et al., 2012).
+The disease can infect rice plants at all stages of growth, through the seedling, tillering, flowering, and harvesting stages (Kokkruaet al., 2020; Raghu et al., 2020).
+The pathogen spreads mainly through resistant structures, which are sclerotia, that survive for many years in the soil and in the remains of host plants, disseminated through irrigation water and soil disturbance (Dethoupet al., 2022; Wu et al., 2012).
 Intensive cultivation and repeated planting in the same field result in increased disease severity, especially under favorable environmental conditions (Barnwal et al., 2013; Raghu et al., 2020).
-In addition to rice, the fungus R. solani can infect a large number of host plants from various families, further complicating its control (Jamali, Sharma, Roohi, & Srivastava, 2020).
+In addition to rice, the fungus R. solani can infect a large number of host plants from various families, further complicating its control (Jamaliet al., 2020).

 Plant breeding is one of the most important strategies for disease control and seeks the development and selection of plants with desirable characteristics to improve the production system, such as disease resistance (De Lima et al., 2020).
-Currently, under the conditions of Tocantins, Brazil, there are no commercial rice genotypes resistant to Sheath Blight.
+Currently, under the conditions of Tocantins, Brazil, there are no commercial rice genotypes resistant to sheath blight.
 According to Molla et al. (2020); Sathe et al. (2021), research is important for identifying genotypes that possess genes that provide resistance to the disease.
 The temporal progress of the disease is a reliable way to represent an epidemic, through plotting the proportion of disease versus time, serving as a basis for future decision-making related to disease control.
 Through progress studies, the selection of resistant genotypes can be made.
 It is also possible to predict and characterize control strategies, pathogen-host interactions, future disease levels, and to provide information for biological interpretations of diseases (AMORIN, 2018; Azevedo et al., 2012; Fiorini et al., 2010).Currently, in the state of Tocantins, despite irrigated rice being one of the most important crops and sheath blight causing significant losses in productivity and grain quality, there are no studies related to the selection of resistant genotypes, nor are there studies demonstrating the behavior of epidemics over time in rice genotypes.
-Therefore, this work aimed to identify rice genotypes resistant to sheath blight through the Area Under the Disease Progress Curve and to characterize temporal progress models that best explain the evolution of the disease.
+Therefore, this work aimed to identify rice genotypes resistant to sheath blight disease and to characterize temporal progress models that best explain the evolution of the disease.

 2. Materials and Methods